simonallfrey/protohackers-in-elixir-sja/README.md

 $ fly ips release 37.16.27.35 -a protohackers-in-elixir-sja
 ```

-## use projectile-replace
+## (doom) emacs stuff

-to replace all occurrences in a project
+Use `projectile-replace` to replace all occurrences in a project

+M-up / M-down to drag line up and down (from drag-stuff package)

 ## Stop bluetooth audio static